4GeeksAcademy/python-beginner-programming-exercises/exercises/18-The-Beatles/README.md

 This is the chorus of one of the most famous Beatles songs:

-> Let it be, let it be, let it be, let it be
+> Let it be, let it be, let it be, let it be,
 >
-> Whisper words of wisdom
+> Whisper words of wisdom,
 >
 > Let it be